brandonhorst/elliptical/doc/apireference/apifunctions.md

 ## `combineProcessors`

-Combines any number of processors.
-They will be applied in order to each element compiled.
+Combines any number of processors, returning a single processor that executes each in order, passing the element returned from one to the next.
+If any processor does not return an element, the chain will not continue.

 ```js
 combineProcessors: (